mkalinowsk1/Algorytmy-i-struktury-danych/README.md

 # [Algorytmy i struktury danych]

 This repository contains code and materials developed for the **[Algorytmy i struktury danych]** taken at **[Uniwersytet Gdański]**.
-The project focuses on [brief overview of the topic, e.g., "implementing and analyzing data structures and algorithms"].
+The project focuses on [brief overview of the topic, "implementing and analyzing data structures and algorithms"].

 ## Table of Contents